vaibhavsaini5911/Cattle-Overrun-Prevention-System/README.md

 # Cattle-Overrun-Prevention-System

-csv generator.ipynb converts txt annotations to a single csv file. copy of copy of COPS model is colab notebook used for training model COPSfinal.ipynb is main file to execute.
+txt_to_csv.ipynb converts txt annotations to a single csv file.

+Training_model.ipynb
+executed in google colab  used for training model dataset images are zipped and uploaded to google drive then unzipped.

+main.ipynb is main file to execute.